emrgnt-cmplxty/fermi/docs/0.old/faq/developer-faq.md

 You can update your dApp by deploying to an account for which you own full access keys.
 The updated function calls (like called using near-cli with near view and near call, for instance) will work as expected with the new logic.
 Note that state will persist.
 For instance, if the initial version of the smart contract sets the variable foo = “bar”, an update removes the usage, and a final update brings back the variable foo, the state will persist.
 That is, updating and deploying a new version of a smart contract will not wipe out the previous state.
 In the traditional web 2 world, you may think of it like removing a server but leaving the external database instance.

-Axion is organized around `accounts`.
+Fermi is organized around `accounts`.
 Contract code is deployed 1:1 against an account and updating that contract replaces the code associated with that account.
 See [Key Concepts: Account](/docs/concepts/account) for more detail.

 ### Is there a plan to support GPU compute if certain validator nodes can offer that or is it just CPU? {#is-there-a-plan-to-support-gpu-compute-if-certain-validator-nodes-can-offer-that-or-is-it-just-cpu}